d5h-foss/hwtest/README.md

 Distributing `hwtest`
 ----------------------

-You may need to distribute a copy of `hwtest` to users so they can run tests against your hardware.
-In order to create packages you can distribute, run
+Your users or customers may need a copy of `hwtest` so they can run tests against your hardware.
+They can simply `pip install hwtest` as part of a setup script.

+If you've made changes that you need to distribute, then you can run

 ```
 hatch build